babel/website/docs/config-files.md

 config function every time a file is compiled, because then it would also need to re-execute any plugin and preset functions referenced in that config.

-The avoid this, Babel expects users of config functions to tell it how to manage caching within a config file.
+To avoid this, Babel expects users of config functions to tell it how to manage caching within a config file.

 * `api.cache.forever()` - Permacache the computed config and never call the function again.